Polythionates

-Polythionates are oxoanions with the formula -O3S\sS_{n}\sSO3- (n ≥ 0).
+Polythionates are oxyanions with the formula -O3S\sS_{n}\sSO3- (n ≥ 0).
 They occur naturally and are the products of redox reactions of thiosulfate.
 Polythionates are readily isolable, unlike the parent polythionic acids.

 Preparation

 Many members of the polythionates have been characterized: dithionate, trithionate, tetrathionate, pentathionate, etc.

 These salts are often generated by oxidation of thiosulfate.
 For example, tetrathionate is obtained by oxidation of thiosulfate ion with iodine (reaction is used in iodometry):

 More specialized routes involve reactions of sulfur chlorides with bisulfite salts:

 Potassium pentathionate ion has been obtained from SCl2, sodium thiosulfate, and potassium acetate.
 Initially prismatic crystals of potassium tetrathionate appear, then lamellar crystals of potassium pentathionate, from which the influence of tartaric acid makes an aqueous solution of pentathionic acid.

 Potassium hexathionate K2S6O6 has been synthesized by combining KNO2 and K2S2O3 in concentrated HCl at low temperatures.